-Repentance is the guiding principle of God's house.
+Repentance, which includes turning from error and ignorance to face God, is the guiding principle of God's house.
 To produce fruit meet for the Father's kingdom, groundwork must be provided by God.
-One part of the preparation includes gathering as family and friends into independently governed fellowships.
+Part of the progression toward that end is fellowshipping as family and friends into independently governed groups.
 A fullness of charity, the greatest of all virtues, can only be gained as we reach outside ourselves and our families to become one through the love of God.